httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 Each Proxy Error Type has a Recommended HTTP Status Code.
 When generating a HTTP response containing `error`, its HTTP status code SHOULD be set to the Recommended HTTP Status Code.
 However, there may be circumstances (e.g., for backwards compatibility with previous behaviours, a status code has already been sent) when another status code might be used.

 Proxy Error Types can also define any number of extra parameters for use with that type.
 Their use, like all parameters, is optional.
+As a result, if an extra parameter is used with a Proxy Error Type for which it is not defined, it will be ignored.

 ### next-hop